 Mipomersen significantly reduced LDL-C, apo B, and Lp(a) in patients with, or at risk for, CHD whose LDL-C was not controlled by existing therapies.

 Mipomersen is an apo B anti-sense to mRNA with great promise to lower the LDL-C to target with statins and in statin-intolerant patients.
 Among concerns is accumulation of hepatic fat.
 There was a strong correlation between increasing alanine aminotransferase and liver fat fraction, which correlated with reduction in apo B and LDL-C. The significance of this needs to be assessed in patients treated long-term.
 Five-fold more of the mipomersen group discontinued the study, which included 25% for liver enzyme elevation.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet

 Keywords: Oligonucleotides, Coronary Artery Disease, Follow-Up Studies, Atherosclerosis, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Diabetes Mellitus, Type 2, Lipoproteins, Risk Factors, Hypercholesterolemia, RNA, Messenger, Cholesterol, Dyslipidemias, Biological Markers, Troponin I, Liver, Diet, Fat-Restricted, Triglycerides